 through capacity-building, intervention and comprehensive marketing strategy.

-The Khadi and
+The Khadi and Village

-of spices, The ‘Vindhya Valley’ programme interfaces the marketing skills of corporate
+spices, The ‘Vindhya Valley’ programme interfaces the marketing skills of corporate

 giant Hindustan Lever Ltd (HLL) and SHG micro-enterprise.

-The Directorate of Sericulture runs a comprehensive
+The Directorate of Sericulture runs

-Pradesh are underway and are yielding exciting results in per acre productivity.
+in Madhya Pradesh are underway and are yielding exciting results in per acre productivity.